Before you sail, let us answer some important questions for you:

 Which credit cards are accepted?

 We accept VISA, MasterCard, American Express online and by phone.
 Most Canadian Visa-Debit cards do not work in our system.
 At our ticket offices we accept Credit, Interac Debit Cards and Cash.
 On the Boat, at our onboard canteen and full-service bar, we accept cash, Interac, and credit.

 Is the gratuity included in the ticket price?

 The ticket price does not include gratuities.
 Gratuities are at the guest’s discretion.

 How do I get to the Crawford Wharf?

-For a map and detailed directions, click here.
+For detailed directions, click here.

 Where do we park our vehicle?